mcomella/mcomella.github.com/_posts/2016-03-24-thread-annotations.md

 ## When is it useful to add thread annotations?
-Thread annotations are most useful when the thread context of the method is unlkely to change.
+Thread annotations are most useful when the thread context of the method is unlikely to change.
 Some examples:

 * Methods that directly wrap thread-specific APIs, e.g. `writeJSONObjectToDisk` should only run on a worker thread and `updateViewFromCursor` should